xrettle/WFGY/TensionUniverse/BlackHole/Q060_dynamic_data_structure_lower_bounds.md

 * dynamic range searching,
 * dynamic nearest neighbors.

-In standard discrete models such as the word-RAM or the cell-probe model, the central question is:
+In standard discrete models such as the word RAM or the cell probe model, the central question is:

 > What are the best possible lower bounds on the time and space required to support updates and queries in dynamic data structures for natural problems?

-More explicitly, for a given dynamic problem and a given computational model, one wants tight lower bounds of the form
+More explicitly, for a given dynamic problem and a given computational model, one wants tight lower bounds of the form:

-* any data structure with word size `w` and memory `S` must use worst-case or amortized time at least `t_u` per update and `t_q` per query,
+* any data structure with word size `w` and memory `S` must use worst case or amortized time at least `t_u` per update and `t_q` per query, or
-* or tradeoff bounds of the form `t_u^a * t_q^b >= f(n, S, w)` for all sufficiently large input sizes `n`.
+* tradeoff bounds of the form `t_u^a * t_q^b >= f(n, S, w)` for all sufficiently large input sizes `n`.

-The problem Q060 asks for a general, robust theory that yields strong, preferably polynomial or near-polynomial, lower bounds for a wide range of natural dynamic problems, not just for specially constructed or artificial ones.
+The problem Q060 asks for a general, robust theory that yields strong, preferably polynomial or near polynomial, lower bounds for a wide range of natural dynamic problems, not only for specially constructed or artificial ones.

 ### 1.2 Status and difficulty

-There is a rich literature on dynamic data structures and their lower bounds, particularly in the cell-probe model.
+There is a rich literature on dynamic data structures and their lower bounds, particularly in the cell probe model.
 Important partial achievements include:

-* Nontrivial lower bounds for specific dynamic problems (for example, partial sums, predecessor search, dynamic connectivity in restricted models).
+* Nontrivial lower bounds for specific dynamic problems, for example partial sums, predecessor search, and dynamic connectivity in restricted models.
 * Tradeoff lower bounds that show certain combinations of update time, query time, and space cannot all be too small simultaneously.
 * Communication complexity based frameworks that reduce dynamic data structure lower bounds to communication lower bounds.

 However, several deep gaps remain:

 * For many natural dynamic problems, we lack strong superlogarithmic lower bounds on update or query time in realistic models.
-* The known lower bound techniques often appear problem-specific and do not yet form a unified theory comparable to the best upper bound frameworks.
+* The known lower bound techniques often appear problem specific and do not yet form a unified theory comparable to the best upper bound frameworks.
-* There are indications that significantly stronger lower bounds would imply major breakthroughs in circuit complexity and possibly in long-standing questions such as P versus NP, suggesting that we are facing fundamental barriers.
+* There are indications that significantly stronger lower bounds would imply major breakthroughs in circuit complexity and possibly in long standing questions such as P versus NP, which suggests that we are facing fundamental barriers.

-Q060 is therefore widely regarded as an S-rank problem in data structures and complexity theory: closing the gap between believed inherent difficulty and provable dynamic lower bounds would have far-reaching consequences.
+Q060 is therefore widely regarded as an S rank problem in data structures and complexity theory.
+Closing the gap between believed inherent difficulty and provable dynamic lower bounds would have far reaching consequences.

 ### 1.3 Role in the BlackHole project

-Within the BlackHole S-problem collection, Q060 plays the following roles:
+Within the BlackHole S problem collection, Q060 plays the following roles:

-1. It is the prototypical **computational_tension** problem in the discrete, combinatorial_field setting, where the key issue is the tension between:
+1. It is the prototypical computational_tension problem in the discrete, combinatorial_field setting, where the key issue is the tension between:

    * the amount of information that must be maintained,
    * the allowed time per operation,